code-with-amitk/Code-examples/Languages/Programming_Languages/Rust/References_and_Borrowing/README.md

 Compliation Error Why?
 - largest() will return smaller lifetime from x and y. y has smaller lifetime(ie Block-2).
 - largest() will return y, which goes out of scope and we try printing string which is out of scope

+<a name=lifee></a>
+## 5. Lifetime Elision
+- The patterns programmed into Rust complier which applies lifetime rules in desired situtation.
+- **Input lifetimes:** Lifetimes on function or method parameters.
+- **Output Lifetimes:** lifetimes on return values.
+<a name=how></a>
+### 5.1 How compiler determines Lifetime
+- Compiler uses 3 rules to figure out what lifetimes references have when there aren’t explicit annotations.
+If the compiler gets to the end of the three rules and there are still references for which it can’t figure out lifetimes, the compiler will stop with an error.
+- _Rule-1:_ Each parameter that is a reference gets its own lifetime parameter.
+- _Rule-2:_
+-